Prosecutors won't file charges against Dodgers pitcher Bauer – KION546

 Associated Press

 LOS ANGELES (AP) — Los Angeles prosecutors won’t charge Dodgers pitcher Trevor Bauer for allegedly beating and sexually abusing a woman he met through social media.
 Bauer was placed on paid leave on July 2 under the players’ union and Major League Baseball’s joint domestic violence and sexual assault policy after a San Diego woman said he choked her into unconsciousness, punched her repeatedly and had anal sex with her without her consent during two sexual encounters.
 Bauer could still face a potential suspension by MLB of any length it chooses.
-He has said through representatives that everything that happened between the two was “wholly consensual.”
+The pitcher, in a video posted online Tuesday, says the woman repeatedly consented to rough sex.